hassanshaikley/rpi-drum-machine-nerves-slides/index.md

 ## Don't optimize memory

 - Leverage memory to decrease CPU usage where you can
-- RPI3A's have 512
+  - RPI3A's have 512mb
-	- Haven't run tests but still feels excessive
   - RPI3B's have 1GB

 ---

-## Source

-github.com/hassanshaikley/rpi-drum-machine-nerves
+# Potential improvements

+- Robotic arms
+- More accurate timing
+  - mix new beats talk by Mat Trudel explores this

 ---

 ## Questions

+source: github.com/hassanshaikley/rpi-drum-machine-nerves